 How much does it cost to go elk hunting?
-Here are 5 elk hunts anyone can afford.
+Here are 5 affordable elk hunts.

 Many hunters wonder how much does it cost to go elk hunting, but they never get further than asking the question.
 Elk, Wapiti.
 The name conjures images of a majestic bull bugling in a mountain clearing, its breath steaming in the cool morning air.
 Pursuing these animals is a dream of many, but it does not have to be a pipe dream.
 By investing time in research and preparation, anyone can put a do-it-yourself elk hunt together for less than $1,500 in a number of different states, including Colorado, Washington, Utah, Oregon, and Idaho.